 It’s no secret that our environment is changing.
 There’s a hole in the ozone layer, glaciers are melting, and CO2 output is exponentially increasing.
 One person alone is not going to be able to save the planet, but we can’t assume that other people are going to be the ones to change.
 Individual efforts create big change, and starting with something as frequent as consumer behavior can show tangible results immediately.

-Improving the way we shop, from clothes to groceries, may seem like a huge task, but thinking about it on a purchase-by-purchase basis breaks a large project down into little decisions.
+Improving the way we shop, from clothes to groceries to cosmetics, may seem like a huge task, but thinking about it on a purchase-by-purchase basis breaks a large project down into little decisions.
 This can range from not buying as many products to making sure you support companies who are ethically-minded.

 In a world as big as ours is and with a problem as large as climate change, it can feel daunting to reverse the effects humans have had on the planet.
 Many times, people get overwhelmed at the thought of climate change and typically do not know what to do in order to help.